jeraldrich/viminit/README.md

 =======
 All that syntax checking, auto indent, nerdtree, fuzzy search (filename, filecontent) goodness installed as unobtrusive as possible so you can get to work without a bunch of magic happening.

 Simple script which installs pathogen, and git clones popular repo's into bundle, and modify's vimrc.
-Reasonably tested.

 ![alt tag](ss.png)